How to read the Bitbucket Data Center Log Formats

+Note that this KB was created for the Data Center version of the product.
+Data Center KBs for non-Data-Center-specific features may also work for Server versions of the product, however they have not been tested.
 Support for Server* products ended on February 15th 2024.
 If you are running a Server product, you can visit the Atlassian Server end of support announcement to review your migration options.

-*Fisheye および Crucible は除く
+*Except Fisheye and Crucible

 In this article, we go through the process of how to read Bitbucket Server logs and the formatting for them.

-The logs are located in <BITBUCKET_HOME>/log.
+The logs are located in <BITBUCKET_HOME>/log

-Solution - Bitbucket Server
+Solution - Bitbucket Data Center

 atlassian-bitbucket-access.log